LaunchCodeEducation/aws-basics/content/ec2-web-console/walkthrough/static-websites/react-static-website/_index.md

 ---
-title: "EC2 Static Website Console"
+title: "React Static Website"
 date: 2022-05-04T13:45:41-05:00
 draft: false
-weight: 110
+weight: 100
 ---

-## AWS EC2 Static Website Console
+## AWS EC2 React Static Website

 Now you are ready to deploy a static website to a brand new EC2 instance.
 Let's begin by creating a brand new EC2.
 Below you will find the appropriate settings for this walkthrough.